Debt solutions

 Apply for your DPP

-A DPP must be set up through an approved money adviser, who works out what you can afford and submits your application.
+A DPP must be set up through an approved money advisor, who works out what you can afford and submits your application.
 Creditors can object, but the DAS Administrator can still approve a programme that is fair and reasonable.

 -